What Are The Stages Of Alzheimer's Disease And How Is Each Managed?

 Persons in the second stage may still care for themselves, but the above symptoms are now more noticeable to those close to them.
 They may still be able to drive but may be encouraged by their family to consider other forms of transportation.

-Medical professionals may be able to say whether one is experiencing early-stage Alzheimer's or another condition.
+Medical professionals may be able to say whether one is experiencing early-stage Alzheimer's disease or another condition.
 For example, a urinary tract infection can cause confusion, which may be confused with dementia.
 Treatment at this stage may be for accompanying conditions such as diabetes or high blood pressure.

 Getty